Moyne/computationalIntelligence_2022_s301247/lab1/README.md

 ***Set covering problem data***

 ## Results proposed solution (other solutions have interesting data as well, especially with width limitation)

+#### *note: states visited are counted as all the elements added to the frontier, not the ones popped from it*

 Results with N: